AlexAvlas/smarttrash/README.md

           cordova build android

-Step 12: You can find the generated apk file in the file path
+Step 12: You can find the generated apk file in the following path relative to the cordova project root directory.

 		/platforms/android/build/outputs/apk